Margaret Abbott: Paris Olympics

 The Olympics coincided with the 1900 Paris Exposition, and many believed that it was overshadowed by the latter.
 Golf Illustrated referred to the event as the competition "in connection with the Paris Exhibition".
-The event was called the "Exposition Competition" or "Paris World's Fair Competition" instead of being referred to as an Olympic event.
+The golf tournament was billed as the "Exposition Competition" or "Paris World's Fair Competition" instead of being referred to as an Olympic event.
 Olympics historian Bill Mallon later said: "A lot of the events in 1900 were considered demonstration sports.
 It's very hard to tell what was an Olympics sport and what was not."
 According to Mallon, many athletes did not know that they were participating in the Olympics.

 Abbott learned about the tournament from a newspaper notice.
 Taking a break from her studies, she decided to sign up for the event.
 She won with a score of 47 strokes.
-Pauline Whittier was the runner-up, with 49 strokes.
+Pauline Whittier was the runner-up, with 49 strokes, while Abbie Pratt finished 3rd with 53 strokes.
 Mary Abbott also participated in the event and tied for seventh place with a score of 65.
 All ten competitors played in long skirts and hats.
-According to Abbott, she won "because all the French girls apparently misunderstood the nature of the game scheduled that day and turned up to play in high heels and tight skirts".
-She was awarded a porcelain bowl embellished with gold.
-Although a few other Olympics tournaments had silver and bronze medals, no gold medals were awarded for the golf event.
-Her victory was reported in the Chicago Tribune.
+According to Philip Dunne, his mother would later tell her family she won the tournament "because all the French girls apparently misunderstood the nature of the game scheduled that day and turned up to play in high heels and tight skirts".

+For her victory Abbott was awarded an old Saxon porcelain bowl mounted in chiseled gold.
+The winners of some events at the Paris games were awarded rectangular gold, silver, and bronze medals designed by French sculptor Frédéric Vernon.
+No medals were awarded for many other events, including golf, with prizes instead being cups, bowls, and other similar trophies.
+Abbott's victory was reported in the Chicago Tribune.